 - Feedback Session: Our licensed psychologists interpret the testing instruments and integrate and summarize the results into a report.
 The results, including diagnosis and recommendations, are reviewed during the feedback session and opportunities are provided to ask questions.

-Jamie DiOrio, MA
+Jamie DiOrio, PsyD

 Julie E. Keaveney, PsyD